crimsonalucard/aiohttp_invitae/README.md

 you can type check on python using mypy
 run: mypy main.py

 You will also need redis installed on your local computer.
+Redis is used to cache everything.
+I left it with an expiration time of one minute.
+This can be changed in settings.
+Caching can be removed with minor changes to the code.

 Front end can be run by running: npm start run